Prevent the Spread of Germs

 Get tested if you have COVID-19 symptoms or if you were recently a close contact of someone who tested positive for COVID-19.
 It's especially important to get tested if you are at higher risk for COVID-19, so you can reach out to your health care provider to ask about treatment.

 Talk to Your Doctor About Prevention and Treatment Options

 Antibiotics do not treat viruses, like those that cause colds, flu, RSV or COVID-19.
 For most people, respiratory viruses usually go away in a week or two without treatment.

 If you tested positive for COVID-19 or flu and are at risk of getting very sick, your doctor may prescribe an anti-viral medicine.
 Anti-viral medicines can help reduce your symptoms, length of illness, and risk of needing medical attention.
 Adults ages 50 and older, and those with certain medical conditions are at higher risk of serious illness for COVID-19 and flu.
 Babies and young children under 5 are also at higher risk of getting very sick from flu.

-Evusheld is a medicine given by injection to help prevent COVID-19 in people ages 12 and older who are immunocompromised.
 Immunocompromised means a person’s immune system might not be able to offer enough protection - even after vaccination - putting them at higher risk of serious illness.
 This could be due to a medical condition or from other medicines or treatments.
-This medicine can also be given in the rare case when COVID-19 vaccination is not recommended due to a medical reason.
-Please contact your health care provider to find out if you are eligible for Evusheld.
+Please contact your health care provider to understand prevention measures and possible treatment options if you are exposed or get sick with COVID-19.